KeyboardKit/website/collections/_features/Localization.md

 ## Locale capabilities

-Each keyboard locale refers to a native `Locale` and has additional keyboard-specific information, as well as localized assets and strings that can be translated with the ``KKL10n`` enum.
+Each keyboard supported `Locale` has additional keyboard-specific information and capabilities, as well as localized assets and strings that can be translated with the ``KKL10n`` enum.

 You can use the ``KeyboardContext`` to get and set the current locale and all available locales.
 If it has multiple locales, you can use ``selectNextLocale()`` or the ``.nextLocale`` action to quickly change locale.